pvtl-dnoguerol/kpush/README.md

                 - name: my-app
                   image: REF=imagename

 Note the container definition uses a `REF=` prefix for the image name.
 The name references the name of an `Image` resource which will be looked up to determine the latest available container image.
 The reference will be replaced with the actual container image in the resulting `Deployment` resource change.
 In the case of *kpack*, this would be the name of the `Image` resource created to support builds.
 Multiple containers with `Image` references are supported.

-## TODO

-* The controller currently polls for `Image` and `ImageDeploy` resources.
-This is woefully inefficient and needs to be refactored to a watch.